wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.7.6 =
+* Changed the questions for additional people to have paragraph tags wrapped around them.
+* Added the option to remove a guest you just tried to add

 = 1.7.5 =
 * Changed how RSVP'ing for associated guests work.
 You no longer have to select the checkbox but just select the RSVP option (yes or no) for the guest and it will assume you are RSVP'ing for the guest.